 Additionally, avoid rough towels or clothing that will irritate your skin.

-Similarly to drinking water to hydrate skin from the inside, some research suggests that external humidity can help hydrate the skin's outer layer.
+Similarly to drinking water to hydrate skin from the inside, some research suggests that external humidity can help hydrate the outer layer of skin.
 Water is needed to lock in moisture in the skin.

 Body oil might seem counterintuitive, with concerns that it will leave your skin feeling greasy, make your break out, or take forever to absorb.
 Instead, the opposite is true.
 Well-crafted body oil formulas are lightweight and deeply restorative.